The I Ching series

 If you want to find out more about the I Ching, you will find many links and resources on the internet.
 A good place to start is HERE.

-The pages here show my pictorial interpretations of 28 of the 64 chapters, together with a brief explanation based on the Richard Wilhelm text.
+The pages here show my pictorial interpretations of more than half of the 64 chapters, together with a brief explanation based on the Richard Wilhelm text.
 Click on a button below to see the picture.
 This will open in a new window, or maybe a new tab if you’re using a netbook or phone.
 To return to this page, just close the window or tab.

 No 1 – Ch’ien